St Andrew's Church, Billingborough: Interior

 St Andrew's accommodates seating for 375.
 The nave includes early 14th-century arcades with quatrefoil piers, comprising three bays at the north, and four at the south.
 The south aisle, which date is that of the porch, retains a piscina and locker at its east end.
 Within the 19th-century chancel is a piscina of the same date.

 Two further stained glass windows to that dedicated to the Duke of Clarence, and that supplied by Albert De Burton, are one in the south aisle to the memory of a Dr Blasson, and one in the chancel to Lieutenant C. R. Winckley, son of a former vicar who was killed in action during the First World War.
 In the east window are the arms of Eleanor, daughter of Henry, 3rd Earl of Lancaster, those of John de Beaumont, 2nd Baron Beaumont (died 1342), her husband, and of the Marmion family.
-In the south aisle east east window are fragments of medieval stained glass, including a haloed and yellow-robed figure.
+In the south aisle east window are fragments of medieval stained glass, including a haloed and yellow-robed figure.

 Within the church are marble monuments and plaques commemorating eighteen people, dated between 1719 and 1848, and others to charitable bequests.
 Included are those to Billingborough rector Robert Kelham (died 1752), to Revd Brownlow Toller (died 1794), and to Thomas Buckberry (died 1828), who in 1827 provided for a charity to distribute bread to the poorest parishioners.
 Church plate includes a chalice, dated 1829, and a paten, probably by William Bellchambers.